sschuhmi/drp/README.md

   <li>Click the `PREVIEW` button to open the homepage</li>
 </ol>

-The required (Python) libraries are automatically installed within the execution of the Python scripts.
+The required (Python) libraries are automatically installed within the execution of the Python scripts and feature some common Python libaries like NumPy or Pandas as well as models and metrics from scikit-learn.

 ## Results <a name="results"></a>